 Always use clear, straightforward and unambiguous language.
 Remember your audience; put yourself in their place and make it as easy as possible for them to understand the questions you are asking and the type of response you are seeking from them.
-In a lot of the survey work we undertake at Latimer Appleby, we have trained interviewers on hand to administer the questionnaire, but this is not always case, especially with self-completion surveys e.g. online.
+In a lot of the survey work we undertake at Latimer Appleby, we have trained interviewers on hand to administer the questionnaire.
+However this is not always case, especially with self-completion surveys e.g. online.
 If the questions are confusing and difficult to understand, the respondent will quickly give up and either abandon the task, or even worse, just put down anything.

 Pre-coding the responses

 It is important to plan the questionnaire design, which means thinking through the possible answer options.
 If the subject matter is new to you, you may need to conduct supplementary research.
 For example qualitative research in the form of depth interviews or focus groups with your target audience.
 This will help you develop a series of potential responses or answers to each question.
 It will also reduce the need for open ended questions.
 The open ended question has its place but it is sometimes seen as the refuge of a lazy researcher.
 As such it often requires more effort from the respondent.
 Furthermore, post survey analysis is clearly more difficult to quantify.